Miksus/red-bird/docs/crud.rst

 CRUD: Create, Read, Update, Delete
 ==================================

-The idea of Red Base is to have unified syntax regardless of the data store.
+The idea of Red Bird is to have unified syntax regardless of the data store.
 This section contains repository methods that work indentically regardless of the repository.
 However, there may